BNY: Bank of New York

 During the 19th century, the bank was known for its conservative lending practices that allowed it to weather financial crises.
 It was involved in the funding of the Morris and Erie canals, and steamboat companies.
 The bank helped finance both the War of 1812 and the Union Army during the American Civil War.
 Following the Civil War, the bank loaned money to many major infrastructure projects, including utilities, railroads, and the New York City Subway.

 Through the early 20th century, the Bank of New York continued to expand and prosper.
 In July 1922, the bank merged with the New York Life Insurance and Trust Company.
 The bank continued to profit and pay dividends throughout the Great Depression, and its total deposits increased during the decade.
 In 1948, the bank again merged, this time with the Fifth Avenue Bank, which was followed by a merger in 1966 with the Empire Trust Company.
 The bank's holding company was created in 1969.

-In 1988, the Bank of New York merged with Irving Bank Corporation after a year-long hostile take over bid by Bank of New York.
-Irving had been headquartered at 1 Wall Street and after the merger, this became the headquarters of the Bank of New York on July 20, 1998.
-In 1922, Irving Trust opened an account with Vnesheconombank, now known as VEB, and beginning on October 7, 1988, when the merger was approved, the Bank of New York was able to conduct transactions with the Soviet Union and later in 1991 Russia.
-Natasha Kagalovsky (née Gurfinkel) with the pseudonym Gurova, who had been an employee at Irving Trust since 1986 and was in charge of the banking with the Soviet Union, became a senior vice president at the Bank of New York heading the Eastern European operations from 1992 until October 13, 1999, when she resigned.
+In 1988, the Bank of New York merged with Irving Bank Corporation after a year-long takeover bid by Bank of New York.
+Irving had been headquartered at 1 Wall Street and after the merger, this became the headquarters of the Bank of New York on July 20, 1988.

 From 1993 to 1998, the bank made 33 acquisitions, including acquiring JP Morgan's Global Custody Business in 1995.
-Ivy Asset Management was acquired in 2000, and the bank acquired Pershing LLC, the United States' second-largest trade clearinghouse, in 2003.
+Ivy Asset Management was acquired in 2000.